2ico/pyclipr/README.rst

 capability pybind is exploited.
 This library aims to provide convenient access to the Clipper2 library for Python users, especially with its usage in 3D Printing and computer graphics applications.

-For further information, see the latest `release notes <https://github.com/drlukeparry/pycork/blob/master/CHANGELOG.md>`_.
+For further information, see the latest `release notes <https://github.com/drlukeparry/pyclipr/blob/master/CHANGELOG.md>`_.

 Installation
 *************

-Installation using pre-built packages are currently supported on Windows, Mac but excludes Linux because pre-built packages are unsupported via PyPi.
+Installation using pre-built packages are currently supported on Windows, Mac but excludes Linux because compiled packages are not natively supported due to differences in dependency management for each Linux distribution via PyPi.
 Otherwise, no special requirements or prerequisites are necessary.

 .. code:: bash